 Nothing pleases me more than discovering an RV park I am planning to stay at has pull-through camping sites.
 Small sites and narrow drives cause problems.
 As a single traveler with a 5th wheel trailer, confined camping sites are a headache for me and so is backing into them.
 Quite often in these situations, I have get out of my rig to check my distance from other campers or obstacles such as trees, fire pits, picnic tables or numerous other things I could back into when these objects are in my blind spots or out of my mirror’s vision.

-Additionally, tight RV sites and narrow drives require pulling your rig forward and then backward numerous times until you have lined your rig up correctly, and as a single traveler this can be very time consuming.
+Additionally, tight RV sites and narrow drives require pulling your motorhome forward and then backward numerous times until you have lined your rig up correctly, and as a single traveler this can be very time consuming.
 Sometimes, someone from the park will direct you into the site, and while I appreciate the help, I never fully trust anyone I don’t know to guide my rig and truck into a site and this always make me on edge.

 And finally, narrow drives with limited maneuverability make it harder for emergency services vehicles to transit should there be a reason for them to come to the campground.
 Do yourself a favor, design your RV park with some pull-through sites in mind and make that part of your marketing strategy.
 You’ll be glad you did, as it will help build up first-time traffic to your campground as well as returning visitors.